.svx Cookbook

 For more information on the expected errors from radiolocations see Compass Points Issue 10, available online at http://www.chaos.org.uk/survex/cp/CP10/CPoint10.htm

-Surveys made underwater using a diver's depth gauge can be processed - use the *Data command to specify that the following data is of this type.
+Surveys made underwater using a diver’s depth gauge can be processed - use the *data command with the diving style to specify that the data is of this type.

 If there is no vertical info in your theodolite data then you should use the cylpolar style and use *sd command to specify very low accuracy (high SD) in the depth so that the points will move in the vertical plane as required if the end points are fixed or the survey is part of a loop.